trifork/TriforkSwiftLogger/README.md

 ## Installation ⬇️

-Add `https://github.com/trifork/TriforkSwiftLogger.git` to your Xcode project file and start using `PrintLogger`
+Add `https://github.com/trifork/TriforkSwiftLogger.git` to your Xcode project file and start using `TriforkLogger`

 ---